intsab/Android-MVVM/README.md

 ### Retrofit
-Used Retrofit for API's call here is the sample code for that Use following dependancies in gradle
+Used Retrofit for API's call here is the sample code for that Use following dependencies in Gradle

 	/* Retrofit using , Okhttp, Okhttp logging interceptor, Gson  */
 	//Retrofit
 	implementation 'com.squareup.retrofit2:retrofit:2.9.0'